Short-stay visas for the Schengen area

 - documentation that explains the purpose of your visit: for example an invitation letter on the letterhead of the cultural organisation that is inviting you with:

-The reason why you are invited (travel purpose).
+The reason why you are invited (travel purposes)

-Information on who is responsible for which costs (plane ticket, hotel, transportation, medical insurance).
+Information on who is responsible for which costs (airplane ticket, hotel, transportation, medical insurance)

 - documentation that you have a place to stay: